rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 Dirty working trees are accepted so the command can test uncommitted changes.
 Cargo's `include` and `exclude` rules still apply.

+The CLI does not add docs.rs's default target list.
+Targets configured in package metadata still apply.

 ## Cargo workspaces

 Without `--package`, package selection follows `cargo package`.
 At a workspace